 Billionaire investor Warren Buffet talks about the ‘circle of competence’ as a guide to making smart long-range investing decisions.

 The circle of competence is essentially the types of businesses an investor is familiar with and understands.
-The idea is to use your circle of competence to guide your investment choices, whether your a total newbie or a seasoned investor.
+The idea is to use your circle of competence to guide your investment choices, whether you are a total newbie or a seasoned investor.

 Why?
 By investing in a company or industry you’re familiar with, you’re more capable of assessing the competitive climate and a company’s strengths and weaknesses, etc.